jay-fitzgerald/gnu_make_tutorials/README.md

 ## Function Tutorials

 For the function tutorials, the goal for the output was to display the function calls in addition to their results.
-To keep the code short and readable, calls were placed recursive variables.
+To keep the code short and readable, calls were placed in recursive variables.
 In real-world use-cases, you probably wouldn't do this because of the performance cost.